| |

 As of a November 2 post by JBS, it looks as if Mom is back and the pair is actively preparing for the coming season.

-Sad news - February 10 - JBS confirmed that one of the eaglets had died, and identified it as the younger one, JBS25; rest in peace, little one, and fly free forever. |
+Sad news - February 10 - JBS confirmed that one of the eaglets had died, and identified it as the younger one, JBS25; rest in peace, little one, and fly free forever, far beyond the sky. |

 Dec 14 - Jan 30 |